 You'll find that you become calmer and more patient having spent more time with yourself.

-If you are a primary caregiver, have responsibility in your life with work or friends, there will most likely be extra pressure on you right now.
+If you are a primary caregiver or have responsibilities at work or with friends, you will most likely be under extra pressure right now.

-You want to be able to treat the people who need you with kindness and patience.
+You want to treat the people who need you with kindness and patience.